odinuv/web/en/apv/walkthrough/javascript/index.md

 Notice that you have to pass that true/false value from called `confirmForm()` function using return keyword in `onsubmit` attribute.
 That attribute itself is a body of event handler function and has to return true or false to approve or cancel from subscription.
-If you want to use `formElement.addEventListener()` method in this case, stop the event by calling `eventObject.preventDefault()` inside handler instead of returning `false`.

-Here is another version of this example which uses cleaner approach to event registration (HTML code is JavaScript-free and confirm message is placed inside a data attribute).

-{% highlight html %}
-{% include /en/apv/walkthrough/javascript/prevent-nav-form-divided.html %}
-{% endhighlight %}

-{% highlight javascript %}
-{% include /en/apv/walkthrough/javascript/prevent-nav-form-divided.js %}
-{% endhighlight %}

 ### Task -- add confirm dialog to your delete person function
 Use ordinary approach with JavaScript code placed inside a template.